rootsongjc/kubernetes-handbook/content/posts/introducing-sofamesh-a-solution-for-large-scale-service-mesh-by-ant-financial.md

 [SOFAMesh](https://github.com/alipay/sofa-mesh) is a solution for large-scale Service Mesh based on [Istio](https://istio.io) open-sourced by [Ant Financial](http://antfin.com).
 At the same time it is also as one of components in SOFA(Scalable Open Financial Architecture)  which is open sourced by [Ant Financial](http://www.antfin.com) too.
 On the basis of inheriting the powerful functions and rich features of Istio, in order to meet the performance requirements under large-scale deployment and to deal with the actual situation in the practice, the following improvements have been made:

 1. Replace [Envoy](https://github.com/envoyproxy/envoy) with [MOSN](https://github.com/alipay/sofa-mosn) written in Go.
-2. Merge Mixer to the data plane to resolve performance bottlenecks/
+2. Merge Mixer to the data plane to resolve performance bottlenecks.
 3. Enhance Pilot for a more flexible service discovery mechanism.
 4. Increase support for [SOFA RPC](https://github.com/alipay/sofa-rpc), [Dubbo](https://dubbo.incubator.apache.org/), etc.